Working with Wilderness

 Jim’s life and career have centered on ecologically regenerative and economically profitable livestock ranching.

 He is passionate about the intersection of wilderness, wildlife, domestic livestock, food and fiber production, and land-based human cultures—all of which overlap and can harmoniously coexist in the space of grassland agriculture.
 In addition to managing his family’s own ranch in western Colorado for 17 years, he has managed and consulted for large landscape working ranches, mostly in native rangeland environments, across the American West and Northern Great Plains, the South Island of New Zealand, the Pampean and Patagonian regions of Argentina, and peninsular Florida.
 He has also traveled extensively, working on, visiting and capturing stories of progressively managed ranches across southern Africa, Australia, and Mexico.
 Much of his lessons are captured in his book, For the Love of Land—Global Case Studies of Grazing in Nature’s Image.
 He co-founded Grasslands, LLC in 2010, and has served since then as its CEO.
-He lives in Boulder, Colorado - USA - with his wife Daniela and daughters Savanna and Mia.
+He lives in Fort Collins, Colorado, with his partner, Megan Machmuller, and is the proud father of two incredible daughters, Savanna and Mia.

 Back